top of page

 Mar 34 min read

-Why your heartburn may not be about too much acid—and what to look at instead A woman in her early forties sits down and describes years of bloating that intensifies after meals, persistent joint stiffness, and brain fog that makes focusing at work nearly impossible.
+Why your heartburn may not be about too much acid, and what to look at instead A woman in her early forties sits down and describes years of bloating that intensifies after meals, persistent joint stiffness, and brain fog that makes focusing at work nearly impossible.
 She has seen gastroenterologists, rheumatologists, and various other doctors.
 The colonoscopy was normal.
-Blood work were unremarkable.
+Blood work was unremarkable.
 One doctor diagnosed irritable bowel syndrome and suggested she manage stres

 Frankie Gan